john-stromberg/pandas-challenge/README.md

 * The analysis was completed using the Pandas Library and the Jupyter Notebook.
-* the Jupyter Notebook with the code and dataframes can be in the HeroesOfPymoli folder.
+* the Jupyter Notebook with the code and dataframes can be found in the HeroesOfPymoli folder.

 Heroes of Pymoli Observable Trends